Environmental Public Health Tracking: Asthma Data

 Gathering data on asthma trends allows public health professionals to identify high-risk groups, evaluate current prevention efforts, and plan programs and policies to reduce the burden of asthma.

-With Wisconsin Tracking data, public health professionals can answer questions such as:
+With our data, we can answer questions such as:

 • How many people go to the emergency room for asthma each month?

-• Is there a relationship between the season and how many people visit the ER or are hospitalized for asthma?
+• Is there a relationship between the season and how many people visit the emergency department (ED) or are hospitalized for asthma?

-• How do hospitalizations or ER visits for asthma differ between zip codes and counties?
+• How do hospitalizations or ED visits for asthma differ between zip codes and counties?

-• Are there disparities in asthma hospitalizations or ER visits among different age groups, races, ethnicities, and genders?
+• Are there disparities in asthma hospitalizations or ED visits among different age groups, races, ethnicities, and genders?

 • Which populations are in greatest need of programs, policies, or other interventions to address asthma?

-• How do levels of certain environmental exposures, such as particulate matter, relate to asthma hospitalizations and ER visits?
+• How do levels of certain environmental exposures, such as particulate matter, relate to asthma hospitalizations and ED visits?

 The source of these data is the Wisconsin Hospital Association Information Center, Inc.